 When you’re healing from an injury, the last thing you need is to slip and fall.
 Balance can be challenging, especially in the early phases of physical rehabilitation.
 You may be adjusting to using mobility aids or experiencing pain or weakness.
 Exercise can help you feel more balanced and steady on your feet so you can avoid a fall that would set back your recovery.
 In particular, vestibular rehabilitation exercise will specifically target parts of your body that are the root cause to your balance issues.

 Living with the ongoing effects of an injury can be exhausting.
 Physical therapy and rehabilitation can be hard work, but they can help you feel more energetic.
 Physical activity improves heart and lung function, boosting your energy and improving your overall health.
 It can also help you fall asleep faster and sleep more soundly, so you can start each day feeling well-rested.

 Blood flow is essential to the healing process.
 Without an adequate blood supply, injuries take longer to heal.
 Movement improves circulation to the injured area, helping you heal faster.
 Your physical therapist can recommend exercises to improve blood flow and help the injury heal.

 Being sick or injured can take a toll on a person’s mental and emotional wellbeing, but exercise can help.
+The importance of exercise for mental health has been well documented.
 In addition to the physical benefits of exercise, it can give your mood a much-needed boost.
 Physical activity reduces the level of stress hormones in your body and stimulates the production of mood-elevating endorphins.